Amnesty International UK Media Awards 1993

 The 1993 awards were in 6 categories: National Print, Periodicals, Radio, Regional Print, Television Documentary and Television News.

-A Special Award for Best Historical Documentary was made to the Channel 4 program "Drowning by Bullets", which dealt the Paris massacre of 1961 and the events of 17 October 1961.
+A Special Award for Best Historical Documentary was made to the Channel 4 programme "Drowning by Bullets", which dealt the Paris massacre of 1961 and the events of 17 October 1961.

 The overall winning entry was from BBC Radio 4, with their then South Africa correspondent Fergal Keane.